arlofonseca/fivem-parking/README.md

 # fivem-parking

-A simple vehicle garage system created with a more versatile structure, allowing players to manage their vehicles from any location.
+A simple vehicle garage system created with a more versatile structure, allowing players to conveniently store and retrieve owned vehicles from any location.

 ## Features

 - Utilizes [Prisma](https://www.prisma.io) to interact with your database.
-- The process of spawning vehicles is primarily handled by ox_core.
+- Menu is handled via ox_lib's [interface](https://overextended.dev/ox_lib/Modules/Interface/Client/context) module, which has replaced the old React + Mantine interface.
 - Supports logging via Discord.
 - Administrators have the ability to manage and oversee vehicles via command.